qasim/Airstream/README.md

 $ carthage update
 ```

 You should now see a `Carthage/Builds` directory.
-From there, you can drag the built `Airstream.framework` for your platform of choice into your Xcode project.
+From there, you can drag the built `Airstream.framework` for your platform of choice into your Xcode project, and then add it as an embedded binary in your project's settings.

-Make sure that your project's target has the path to this framework in its `Framework Search Paths`, under the `Build settings` tab.
-For example, if I was building a macOS app that uses Airstream, I would include `Carthage/Builds/Mac` in my target's search path.

 ## Basic usage